 I know from deep, personal experience that yoga is a powerful tool to accompany you through life.
 Its physical benefits are wonderful, of course.
 Who doesn’t want a stronger, more flexible body?
 But the real benefit of yoga is the peace and clarity it brings to the mind.
 By stilling the chatter of the mind through practice, we cultivate a greater sense of awareness and find that enviable place of stillness and calm more regularly in our daily lives.

-I am grateful to the many world-renowned Ashtanga Vinyasa teachers who have inspired and guided me in my practice and teaching throughout the years, especially David Swenson, Gregor Maehle and Lino Miele.
-The adjustments, technique and pranayama training I participated in with both Guy Donahaye at Ashtanga Yoga Shala NYC and Kia Naddermier at MysoreYogaParis have particularly informed my teaching in recent years.
+I am grateful to the Ashtanga Vinyasa teachers who have inspired and guided me in my practice and teaching throughout the years, especially David Swenson, Gregor Maehle and Lino Miele.
+The adjustments, technique and pranayama training I participated in with both Guy Donahaye at Ashtanga Yoga Shala NYC and Kia Naddermier at MysoreYogaParis has particularly informed my teaching in recent years.
 But my two original teachers, Philippe de Fallois in Paris and Marianne Jacuzzi in Dublin, will always hold a special place in my heart for being the first to show me the way with this practice that has enriched my life beyond measure.